Paltalk: Tinychat

 In December 2014, online chat website Tinychat was acquired by Paltalk.
 Paltalk stated that Tinychat would remain a standalone application.
 Tinychat allowed users to communicate via instant messaging, voice chat, and video chat, and to create their own virtual chat room on any topic.
 Tinychat ran on HTML5 compatible browsers and standalone apps for Android or iOS.
 The chat rooms could contain a rolling maximum of 12 video and audio feeds.
 Tinychat, including all of its services, was owned by PeerStream.

 On November 16, 2009, Tinychat launched Tinychat.tv, which offers users the ability to live stream any video or show hosted on Tinychat.
 The service used Tinychat's API and provides the ability to launch a personalized page and channel for initiating multi-user shows.
 Tinychat announced that it would not charge for the cost of bandwidth.
 Based upon restrictions, Tinychat.tv has been closed.

 In February 2010, Tinychat launched Tinychat Next, a service similar to Chatroulette.
 Tinychat Next differed from Chatroulette with the addition of topic-based rooms.
 In January 2011, Tinychat raised $1.5 million in funding.

 On December 16th 2024, an announcement that Tinychat had ended services and closed down appeared on the Tinychat website.
 The shutdown announcement page featured an advertisement for Paltalk.

-On May 2nd 2025, the Tinychat domainname was sold to the owner of StrangerCam, who has since then revived the Tinychat website and is now a random video chat website.
+On May 2nd 2025, the Tinychat domain name was sold to the owner of StrangerCam, who has since then revived the Tinychat website and is now a random video chat website.